 Unfortunately, many vegans consider vegan meats “junk food” and some will opt for going back to eating animal meat rather than trying high-protein vegan meats.
 Of course, there are other high-protein vegan foods, such as tofu and legumes, but most vegan meats made from soy or wheat gluten contain more protein per serving than any other plant foods.

 Here’s an example of what we’ve been talking about.
 This is a great story of a vegan thriving today thanks to adding plant-based meat to her diet.

 Oh, and for anyone who adheres to a gluten-free diet and is wondering where you fit into this conversation, have no fear!
 There are plenty of meat alternatives that offer a few gluten-free products, like Beyond Meat, Gardein, and Tofurky.

 Vegan meats help us feel full, satiated, and emotionally comforted.
 It prevents animals from suffering, and it helps us set an example for meat eaters that vegan food can be fun and familiar.
 It can help us easily meet our protein needs so that we feel energetic.
 While vegan meats may not be for every vegan, our movement would gain a lot if we all worked together to abolish the fear of vegan meat we’ve created over the years!

-For a list of our favorite vegan meats, hop on over to our Alternatives page.
+To see some of our favorite vegan products, hop on over to our Alternatives page.